deepakraous1/elixir_blocks/README.md

 # Transactions in Ethereum

   **"Transactions"** is an important topic  and needs multiple chapters [9,10,11].
 Chapter 9 we cover the Transaction fields[0-4].
 Ethereum yellow paper defines Transaction(T) as Trie data strcuture.
+  The yellow paper defines two types of transactions 1)Message call Txn 2) Contract creation Txn.
+Both types of Txn have the same set of fields as described in the table below.

   # Transactions[4.2 Yellow Paper] Symbol-table
   |Symbol  |Type| Description                                |